 One-stop KYC services from CAMSKRA also facilitates investors to update any changes to their KYC records.

-Image based technology, real time connectivity of its pan India service centers bring speed and efficiency to CAMSKRA services.
+Image based technology, real time connectivity of it’s pan India service centers bring speed and efficiency to CAMSKRA services.
 CAMSKRA uses proven methods to bring accuracy and reliability to data.
 Besides Mutual Funds, CAMSKRA will also serve other SEBI regulated intermediaries to ensure efficient, hassle-free on-boarding experience to their customers.